tharukaprabhashana/tharukaprabhashana/README.md

 - 👋 Hi, I’m @tharukaprabhashana
-- 👀 I’m interested in programming
+- 👀 I’m an 2nd year AI undergraduate at University of Moratuwa
-- 🌱 I’m currently learning python
+- 🌱 Capable of progarmming with C, Python, Javascript, C++
-- 💞️ I’m looking to collaborate on open source python projects
+- 💞️ I’m looking to collaborate on open source AI projects
-- 📫 How to reach me inbox mt.prabhashana@gmail.com
+- 📫 DM me mt.prabhashana@gmail.com

 <!---
 tharukaprabhashana/tharukaprabhashana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.